When LinkedIn Recruiter Falls Short

 This company came to us because recruiting top talent is key to maintaining a competitive advantage.
 They are the largest consumer company at what they do.
 They want to stay that way.

 So unbeknownst to our client’s competitors, we have been researching our client’s favorite target companies, profiling talent, and building org charts from the CEO down to the Manager level.
 Our client is being incredibly proactive because that is what it takes when candidate data is scattered across the intenet and scattered across LinkedIn.
-Our custom and subscription org charts enable recruiters to stop searching and to start finding.
+Our custom org charts enable recruiters to stop searching and to start finding.

 Does This Mean LinkedIn Recruiter Isn’t Worth It?